Nicholas Eftimiades: Chinese Intelligence Operations

-Science Fiction
+Science fiction

 Eftimiades' most recent work is a political and philosophical satire entitled Edward of Planet Earth.
 The book is influenced by authors such as Alexander Zinoviev and Ignazio Silone—names not normally associated with science fiction.
 The story takes place 200 years in the future and centers on a man, his computer friends, a female companion and their quest to communicate with God.

-Non-Profit Activity
+Non-profit activity

 In 2001, Eftimiades founded a non-profit educational organization entitled the Federation of Galaxy Explorers to inspire youth interest in science and engineering.
 Students in the Galaxy Explorers program attend after school "Mission Team" meetings where they participate in hands-on lessons that support National Science Education Standards.
 Mission Team members are rewarded for participation and achievements with ribbons, patches, medals, and certificates.
 In addition to Mission Teams, Galaxy Explorers also have Summer Camps, Star Parities, and the Battle of the Rockets Competition.

+Podcasts

+Eftimiades has been a guest on the various episodes of the podcast SpyTalk, Covert Actions: Russia and China and Behind the Bust of China's Brash New York Spy Base.
+He was a guest on the NucleCast episode 153, Chinese Espionage and the Impact on US National Security and on Combat Story's 181 episode Unmasking China Intelligence Threats, Capabilities, and Structure.
+He was a guest on the American Thought Leaders podcast episode Criminal State: Unmasking the CCP's Whole-of-Society Espionage Playbook.
+Eftimiades began looking into more than 900 cases of Chinese espionage and creating a database, which he spoke about in SpyCast's podcast on 1 April 2025.